-The module teaches the state-of-the art of the modeling techniques for vehicular mobility.
+The module teaches state-of-the-art of the ling techniques for vehicular mobility.
 The objectives are first to describe the challenges of close-to-reality random models for vehicular mobility, then to introduce the concepts of vehicular traffic flow models and Origin-Destination (O-D) Matrices for trip and path planning.
 Finally, it trains on best practices to apply these concepts for realistic vehicular traffic modeling on vehicular traffic simulators.

 Random Mobility Modeling